MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-2-example-census-data.md

 ---

-# Example: Analyzing US census data using ScaleR in Microsoft R
+# Example: Analyzing US census data with ScaleR (Microsoft R)

-INTRO TBD

-## Workers from Three States from the 5% IPUMS Sample
+This getting started tutorial builds on what you learned in [the first tutorial introduction to ScaleR](scaler-getting-started.md) by exploring the import and statistical ScaleR functions typically used with larger data sets.
+As before, you'll work with sample data to complete the steps.

+## Download the census dataset

+The data set used in this tutorial is *CensusUS5Pct2000.xdf*.
+You can download the .xdf file or zipped files [from this web site](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

+When downloading these files, put them in a directory where you can easily access them.
+For example, create a directory "C:\MRS\BigData" and unpack the files there.
+When running examples using these files, you will want to specify this location as your *bigDataDir*.
+For example:

+	bigDataDir <- "C:\MRS\BigData"

+## Explore the data

 The built-in data set *CensusWorkers.xdf* provides a subsample of the 2000 5% IPUMS U.S. Census data.
 It contains information on individuals from 20 to 65 years old in the states of Connecticut, Indiana, and Washington who worked during 2000.

 First, let’s learn a little about the sample data set:

 	sampleDataDir <- rxGetOption("sampleDataDir")
 	dataFile <- file.path( sampleDataDir, "CensusWorkers")